Being Cabin Crew | The Ugly Truth Part 4

 Some complained the meal service was delivered too quickly whilst others said it went on for too long.
 There were numerous comments about entertainment screens which at times could not be switched off.

-From one of my flights there was a complaint about the blankets being too thick, on a flight a few days later someone said they were very thin.
+From one of my flights there was a complaint about the blankets being too thick yet on a flight a few days later someone said they were very thin.

 Many of the issues were totally out of our control as cabin crew.
-There were loads of negative comments in relation to food.
-Just a few days earlier I had flown with someone from catering.
-He’d spent the entire flight talking with the crew about what was well received and what wasn’t.
+There were loads of negative comments regarding food.

 Kvetching is typically Jewish.
 The word which literally means “squeeze” in Yiddish commonly refers to the way Jewish people in particular, complain.
 On Chabad.org which is a website about Judaism they say “to kvetch is Jewish”.

-I read an article online by an American Orthodox Rabbi called Mitchell Wohlberg that really made me laugh.
-I found it funny because what he says is so true of us as a race.
+I read an article online by Mitchell Wohlberg an American Orthodox Rabbi that really made me laugh.
+It was funny because what he says is so true of us as a race.
 I see this behaviour in myself and it drives my partner nuts.

 Since the launch of Voice of Customer post-flight surveys I had read hundreds of customer feedback comments from flights to and from various destinations.
 Whilst there was no shortage of negative comments, they weren’t the same as those written by people on the Tel Aviv route.

 There were forty eight people in the chatroom set up by the Product and Service Delivery team.
 The vast majority were onboard managers like myself.
 Most of us had known each other for many years.
-Someone from catering had also joined.
-I noticed the Chief People Officer had joined but wasn’t aware the CEO had also joined the group.
+I noticed the Chief People Officer had joined but wasn’t aware the CEO had also joined.

 Having spent an hour or so reading Voice of Customer feedback I posted a comment.
-Part of it was regarding complaints about food and I tagged someone from catering.
+Part of it was regarding complaints about food and I tagged someone in the group from catering.

 He responded quickly.
 Having gone back into the group to acknowledge his response my partner read my post.
 He told me to delete one line because he said someone will probably take it the wrong way.